Avalice/AvaliceOnline/faq.md

 ## What do the roles mean?
 ### Staff roles:
 - **@Admin:** Server management staff.
-Don’t ping them unless a mod can’t handle what you need.
+Don't ping them unless a mod can't handle what you need.
 - **@Moderator:** Supervises all IC and OOC activity.
 Ping them if any issue needs attention.

 ### Member roles: